Anthony-Shoshi/thought-share-hub/readme.md

 # Blogging Platform

 This is a simple blogging platform with both backend and frontend components.
-Users can log in as an admin to manage categories and posts from the backend, while regular users can read blog posts from the frontend.
+Users can log in as an admin to manage categories and posts from the backend, while regular users can search, read, like, comment and share blog posts from the frontend.

 ## Admin Login